 Then, still in a state of blissful rest, I would walk down to the main spa of my hotel: a series of large glistening pools with fountains spurting up from below and little waterfalls raining down from above.
 As I immersed my body into the water, I could feel every muscle relax, every knot in my shoulders or back loosen.
 Weightless, almost as if gravity no longer existed, I would slowly swim through the water, hearing nothing but the comforting fizzing and splashing all around me.

 I found Františkovy Lázně thanks to the advice of my Czech friend, Petra.
 After a particularly trying few months at work, Petra suggested I take a solo trip to her home country and rest.
 Františkovy Lázně was her idea, particularly because it had won the title of most beautiful spa town in the country some years back.
 As each morning with this routine passed and I felt more and more rested and revitalized, I started to ask myself this question: what gives these waters such power?
 The answer is simple.
 For thousands of years, people have travelled to places where thermal waters naturally flow up from below.
-These waters, often warmed by the earth itself, carry with them essential minerals that heal us and relieve us from our stressful modern lives.
-Whether we drink them, as I did first thing in the morning, or swim in them, they offer healing properties that are truly unique.
+These waters carry with them essential minerals that heal us and relieve us from our stressful modern lives.
 Over the years, studies have shown that sulphureous water of the sort found in Františkovy Lázně can strengthen the immune system, have powerful relaxing effects, reduce pain, and impact inflammation.
 What I can attest to with certainty is that my levels of anxiety—especially about work—fell significantly in even such a short time.

 The beauty of places like Františkovy Lázně is that in addition to the many wonderful thermal water experiences, you also have other relaxing activities within walking distance.
-Františkovy Lázně is famous for a type of mud bathing, which makes use of the mineral-rich and healing power of a certain type of earth to clean your skin.
-I tried it and the feeling of having warm mud covering your body was far more pleasant than I could have expected.
+Františkovy Lázně is famous for a type of natural peat bathing, which makes use of the mineral-rich and healing power of a certain type of earth to clean your skin.
+I tried it and the feeling of having warm peat covering your body was far more pleasant than I could have expected.